copycats-plus/copycats/src/main/resources/assets/copycats/models/block/copycat_base/README.md

   actual quad size.
 - No relying on different connective states for connected textures.
     - Custom connected texture logic is handled in code, and it affects every face on the entire model.
-There cannot be parts in a model with different CT states, and they cannot appear connected if there is no blocks adjacent to connect to.
+There cannot be parts in a model with different CT states, and they cannot appear connected if there are no adjacent blocks to connect to.